Vocova

 Can I transcribe in languages other than English for free?

-Yes.
-Vocova supports transcription in 100+ languages with automatic detection on its free plan.
-Riverside also advertises 100+ languages for its free transcriber.
-Whisper supports multilingual speech recognition if you run it yourself.
-Meeting tools may have narrower language support or plan-specific limits, so always test your actual language and accent.
-Accuracy varies by language — see transcription accuracy by language for the WER tier breakdown, and how to transcribe audio in multiple languages for the multilingual workflow.
+Yes, but free-tier language coverage varies widely.
+Vocova supports 100+ languages with automatic detection on its free plan, and Riverside advertises 100+ for its free transcriber.
+Whisper supports ~99 languages if you run it yourself.
+Meeting tools are narrower — Otter's Basic plan currently covers six languages.
+Accuracy also varies by language, so test your actual language and accent; see transcription accuracy by language for the WER tier breakdown and how to transcribe audio in multiple languages for the workflow.

 Can free transcription tools create subtitles?

-Some can.
-Riverside offers TXT and SRT downloads from its free transcriber.
-Whisper can create SRT/VTT through local tooling.
-Vocova includes TXT export on Free, while SRT and VTT export are available on Plus / Pro.
-If subtitles are the goal, check SRT/VTT export before spending time editing a transcript.
+Some can, on the free plan.
+Riverside offers TXT and SRT downloads from its free transcriber, Happy Scribe's free tier exports SRT, and Whisper can create SRT/VTT through local tooling.
+Vocova includes TXT export on Free, while SRT and VTT export are on Plus / Pro.
+If subtitles are the goal, check SRT/VTT export before spending time editing a transcript — and see the best AI subtitle generators comparison for subtitle-specific tools.

 What is the best free transcription tool for Bilibili?